nushell/nushell.github.io/book/custom_completions.md

 Completers are attached to custom commands using `@` at parse time.
 This means that, in order for a change to the completion command to take effect, the public custom command must be reparsed as well.
 Importing a module satisfies both of these requirements at the same time with a single `use` statement.
 :::

-## Context aware custom completions
+## Context Aware Custom Completions

 It is possible to pass the context to the completion command.
 This is useful in situations where it is necessary to know previous arguments or flags to generate accurate completions.